The news coverage of the Olympics revolved around two main stories.

 A judge ordered all four athletes to stay in Brazil and surrender their passports, but Lochte had already left the country at the time of the order.
 Gunnar Bentz and Jack Conger were released, has never lied about the incident.
 Jimmy Feigen, although he originally corroborated Lochte’s testimony, has since admitted to the lie and has been released with charges.

-Lochte’s 5 Legal Options
+Ryan Lochte’s 5 Criminal Defense Options

 Why does this matter?